bdavis222/python-course/README.md

 ## How to begin the course

-Hold control (or command on Mac) while clicking [here](https://bdavis222.github.io/python-course) to visit the website for the course in a new tab.
+Hold down the control key (or the command key on Mac) while clicking [here](https://bdavis222.github.io/python-course) to visit the website for the course in a new tab.

 When the course website is launched in the new tab you just opened, you will see the following: